sylvainprigent/sdeep/docs/source/guide.rst

 |   \|-- transforms.py
 |   \|-- workflows.py

-For `SDeep` to be able to find instantiate dynamically the modules, we need to declare them using the export variable.
+Finaly, to enable `SDeep` to instantiate dynamically the modules, we need to declare them using the export variable.
 This means that in each module file, their should be a line similar to

 .. code-block:: python